MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstalldeviceinterfaces.md

 ### -param DeviceInfoSet [in]

-A pointer to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains a device information element that represents the device for which to install interfaces.
+A pointer to the <a href="devinst.device_information_sets">device information set</a> that contains a device information element that represents the device for which to install interfaces.
 The device information set must contain only elements for the local system.

 ### -param DeviceInfoData [in]